Financial Samurai

 But starting in 2018, things got even more painful for the upper middle class.
 The SALT tax cap capped mortgage interest deduction and limited property tax deduction to $10,000.

-Now Joe Biden is looking at raising taxes for households making over $400,000.
+Joe Biden looked to raisie taxes for households making over $400,000.
 Can you imagine working 60+ hours a week, never seeing your family, and still paying more in taxes?
+Thankfully, he never got to pass income tax hikes while he was in office.
+Now, with Trump as president, taxes will likely stay the same or go lower under his second term.

 No wonder why more high-income households are looking to retire early and enjoy the YOLO Economy to the maximum.
 Life is short and this pandemic has really motivated millions to finally live it up!